 Now, amid the coronavirus pandemic, local initiatives throughout Rio de Janeiro’s peripheries have worked to respond to the needs of marginalized, low-income communities, in some cases by promoting food sovereignty and strengthening residents’ access to fresh, healthy, nutritious diets.
 “The journey to health starts with what is on your plate, building a resilient immunity starts with the quality of the food you eat, and everyone has the right to healthy, real food,” explains environmental engineer and activist Lorena Portela, of the Intelligent Garden project in the Providência favela.

 Rather than resorting to traditional industrial-scale food schemes, several small community-based initiatives in Rio de Janeiro are building sustainable projects to ensure fairer and healthier ways of feeding the most at-risk populations during the pandemic.
-Here, we’ll take a look at two of them: the Serra da Misericórdia Integration Center (CEM), a project developed by Ana Santos promoting food sovereignty and agroecology, and Inclusion Project (Projeto Inclusão), an educational initiative run by Élida Nascimento.
+Here, we’ll take a look at two of them: the Serra da Misericórdia Center for Multicultural Education (CEM), a project developed by Ana Santos promoting food sovereignty and agroecology, and Inclusion Project (Projeto Inclusão), an educational initiative run by Élida Nascimento.
 Both are part of Rio de Janeiro’s Sustainable Favela Network.*

-Ana Santos: CEM—Serra da Misericórdia Integration Center
+Ana Santos: CEM—Serra da Misericórdia Center for Multicultural Education

 Ana Santos is an educator and cook in the favelas of Complexo da Penha, in the North Zone of Rio de Janeiro.
-She is co-founder of the Serra da Misericórdia Integration Center (CEM), which advocates for food sovereignty and security in the area surrounding Serra da Misericórdia, the largest urban forest in Rio de Janeiro’s intensely developed North Zone.
+She is co-founder of the Serra da Misericórdia Center for Multicultural Education (CEM), which advocates for food sovereignty and security in the area surrounding Serra da Misericórdia, the largest urban forest in Rio de Janeiro’s intensely developed North Zone.
 The initiative places agroecology and urban agriculture at the heart of the fight against social injustice.